Computer Vision for Autonomous Vehicles: Problems, Datasets and State of the Art: Camera Models

 \subsection{Omnidirectional Cameras}

 A panoramic field of view is desirable in autonomous driving to gain maximum information about the surrounding area for safe navigation.
-An omnidirectional camera with a 360-degree field of view provides enhanced coverage by eliminating the need for more cameras or mechanically turnable cameras.
-There are different types of omnidirectional cameras with a visual field that covers a hemisphere or even approximately the entire sphere.
-Catadioptric cameras combine a standard camera with a shaped mirror, such as a parabolic, hyperbolic, or elliptical mirror while dioptric cameras use purely dioptric fisheye lenses.
+Omnidirectional cameras with a 360-degree field of view (see \figref{fig:omnidirectional_cams}) provides enhanced coverage by eliminating the need for more cameras or mechanically turnable cameras.
+There are different types of omnidirectional cameras.
+Catadioptric cameras combine a standard camera with a shaped mirror, such as a parabolic, hyperbolic, or elliptical mirror, while dioptric cameras use purely dioptric fisheye lenses.
 Polydioptric cameras use multiple cameras with overlapping field of view to provide a full spherical field of view.

-One classification often used in the literature for omnidirectional cameras is based on the projection center: central and noncentral.
-In central cameras, the optical rays to the viewed objects intersect in a single point in 3D which is known as the single effective viewpoint property.
-This property allows the generation of geometrically correct perspective images from the images captured by omnidirectional cameras and consequently, application of epipolar geometry which holds for any central camera.
-Central catadioptric cameras are built by choosing the mirror shape and the distance between the camera and the mirror.